-To date, none of these types of litigation matters, most of which are typically covered by insurance, has had a material impact on our operations or financial condition.
+To date, none of these types of litigation matters has had a material impact on our operations or financial condition.
 We have insured and continue to insure against most of these types of claims.
 A judgment on any claim not covered by, or in excess of, our insurance coverage could materially adversely affect our financial condition or results of operations.